schafevormfenster/vevg-karlsburg-abfallkalender/README.md

 expect a generic solution.

 The code is functional and tested, but not engineered like a professional commercial project.
-You will find some duplicate code, a non-bullet-proof error handling, no typescript use and maybe other thing you would love to see here.
+You will find some parts of duplicate code, a non-bullet-proof error handling, no typescript use and maybe other thing you would love to see here.

 ---